Special Weather Statement issued for Lawrence by NWS - NewsBreak

 Special Weather Statement issued for Lawrence by NWS

-Effective: 2021-08-06 17:55:00 CDT Expires: 2021-08-06 19:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Lawrence A strong thunderstorm will impact portions of southern Lawrence County through 730 PM CDT At 630 PM CDT, Doppler radar was tracking a strong thunderstorm over Loretto, or 14 miles southwest of Lawrenceburg, moving northeast at 15 mph.
+Effective: 2021-08-12 13:00:00 EDT Expires: 2021-08-10 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Lawrence A strong thunderstorm will impact portions of east central Lawrence, Lincoln and southern Wayne Counties through 545 PM EDT At 503 PM EDT, Doppler radar was tracking a strong thunderstorm over Dunlow, or 10 miles northeast of Inez, moving east at 15 mph.
 HAZARD...Winds in excess of 30 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Lawrenceburg, Loretto, St. Joseph, Leoma, Westpoint and Iron City.
+Locations impacted include Hamlin, Ranger, Gill, East Lynn Lake, Spurlockville, Kiahsville, Dunlow, Harts, West Hamlin, Sweetland, Clifford, Glenhayes, Branchland, Palermo, Wilsondale, East Lynn, Genoa, Myra and Griffithsville.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0